-Given a [n, t] mean-centered dataset X where n is the number of channels and t the number of time points PCA is computed as the eigenvalue decomposition of the covariance matrix $C_x = XX^T$ .
-The portion of data variance accounted for the first p components, as a percent ratio with respect to the whole dataset variance, is where $\lambda i$ is the eigenvalue associated with the $i^{th}$ PC.
-Retaining a principal subspace of the data (i.e., some number of largest PCs) that makes the retained data, when back-projected into its original channel basis, exceed some specified percentage of the original data variance has been used extensively in different fields to determine the number of PCs (and the concomitant amount of data variance) to retain for further analysis.
+Given a $n \ t$ mean-centered dataset X where n is the number of channels and t the number of time points PCA is computed as the eigenvalue decomposition of the covariance matrix $C_x \quad XX^T$ .
+The portion of data variance accounted for the first p components, as a percent ratio with respect to the whole dataset variance, is where i is the eigenvalue associated with the $t^{h}$ PC.
+Typically the number of PCs retained for further analysis is based on a pre-defined threshold on explained variance, a procedure often justified as retaining a 'signal' subspace while rejecting a complementary and orthogonal 'noise' subspace.
 For instance, dimensionality reduction by PCA has been widely adopted for the extraction of muscle synergies (modeled as PCs) from electromyography (EMG) using a threshold on cumulative retained variance (RV), typically ranging from 75% to 95% of the original (Davis and Vaughan, 1993; Shiavi and Griffin, 1981).
 The assumption is that small random fluctuations (i.e., noise) can be separated from (relatively large) processes of interest (i.e., task-related information), and removed from the data by discarding small PCs while retaining data variance to the given threshold value.
 PCA-based variance reduction has also been used as a preprocessing step before applying other blind source separation algorithms, e.g., Factor Analysis, Independent component Analysis (ICA), etc.

-$$RV{1:p} = \frac{\sum{i=1}^{p} \lambda i}{\sum{i=1}^{n} \lambda i} 100\%$$ to reach a given RV threshold.
+The EEG data were here PCA transformed including or not including the two bipolar electro-oculographic (EOG) channels to determine whether this difference would affect the number of PCs needed to reach a given RV threshold.
 For each subject, we created two datasets, one including and another not including the two available (vertical and horizontal) electro-oculographic channels, and determined the minimum number of PCs that jointly accounted for least 85%, 95%, 99% of data variance.
 The first two thresholds are most often used in the literature; the latter we included to test whether even a quite small decrease in RV can produce a difference in the number of interpretable EEG independent components extracted from the data.